bqv/ozone/README.md

 ozone
 =====
-Ozone is a pure-[rust](http://www.rust-lang.org/) key/value store based on [BoltDB](https://github.com/boltdb/bolt) and inspired by the language's built-in concept of memory ownership.
+Ozone is a pure-[rust](http://www.rust-lang.org/) key/value store inspired by the language's built-in concept of memory ownership.

 Goals